jetfontanilla/canvas-talking-head-model/README.md

-# canvas-talking-head-model
+# Real-time Talking Head Model using Canvas

-POC for a canvas-based talking head model
+Proof of concept for a canvas-based talking head model

 This uses the following technologies: